Ana Nikolić: Career

 In 1998, Nikolić made her first television appearance on the show 3K Dur, where she sang "Kolačići" by Denis & Denis.
-In April 2003, she rose to prominence by competing on the national selection competition for the Eurovision Song Contest, called Beovizija, with her entry "Januar".
+In April 2003, she rose to prominence by competing on the national selection for the Eurovision Song Contest, called Beovizija, with her entry "Januar".
 Despite placing 7th, Nikolić received the award for the best debut performance.
 Subsequently, in August, she released her debut studio album through City Records under her then stage name Nika.
 The album also marked the beginning of her collaboration with songwriters Marina Tucaković and Aleksandar Milić Mili.
 In 2006, Nikolić returned to Beovizija with "Romale romali", finishing as the runner-up.
 The song received significant success and has become Nikolic's signature hit.
-The same year, she also released her sophomore album, Devojka od čokolade, after which she embarked on her first regional tour.
+The same year in December, she also released her sophomore album, Devojka od čokolade, after which she embarked on her first regional tour.
 Nikolić competed on Beovizija once again in March 2009, where she reached the final only after the statement that the votes had been miscounted.
 Nikolić subsequently decided to not take part in the final and later sued Radio Television of Serbia.
-In October 2014, she claimed victory over Serbian public broadcaster and received €20,000 in damages.
+In October 2014, she claimed victory over Serbian public broadcaster, receiving €20,000 in damages.
 In September 2009, she entered Serbian reality television show Farma, but was disqualified after three days for rule breaking.
 Her third body of work, Mafia Caffe, was released in July 2010.

-In the summer of 2013, she released Milion dolara with several stand out hits, such as the title track featuring Nikolija and "Đavo".
+In July 2013, she released Milion dolara with several stand out hits, such as the title track featuring Nikolija and "Đavo".
 Nikolic's fifth album, Labilna, was released in May 2016.
 Produced by hip hop artists Rasta and Coby, it saw significant departure from her previous work to a more urban sound.
 Same year, she went on to appear as a judge on the fifth season of the Serbian spin-off of the Got Talent franchise, alongside Rasta who was her husband at the time.
 The couple also collaborated on "Slučajnost", which was released in June 2017 and was later included to Rasta's album Indigo.
 After giving birth to her daughter in August 2017, Nikolić decided to take a break from music to focus on motherhood and her body image issue regarding a highly publicized weight gain.

 In February 2020, Nikolić returned to public life by releasing "Bilo je lepo" followed by music videos for six other songs, which were all supposed to be a part of the album titled Klinika.
 The album was, however, eventually scrapped due to COVID-19 pandemic.
 By the end of 2022, Nikolić announced her first solo concert in the Belgrade Arena for 7 October 2023 to celebrate twenty years of career.
+In August 2023, Hype Production, which was responsible for the concert's organization, announced that the tickets had been withdrawn from sale due to lack of "technical conditions".
+Although they highlighted that the concert had not been cancelled, Nikolić's live show in the Arena was eventually never realized.